TheVaffel/HConLib/README.md

 to compile with FlatAlg etc. Some libraries require further linking, like

-`g++ winval_test.cpp -o winval_test -I path/to/HConLib/include -L path/to/HConLib/lib -l Winval -l xcb -l xcb-image -l xkbcommon-x11 -l xkbcommon`
+`g++ winval_test.cpp -o winval_test -I path/to/HConLib/include -L path/to/HConLib/lib -l Winval -l X11`

 and

-`g++ wingine_test.cpp -o wingine_test -I path/to/HConLib/include -L path/to/HConLib/lib -l Winval -l Wingine -l xcb -l xcb-image -l xkbcommon-x11 -l xkbcommon -l glslang -l OSDependent -l pthread -l SPIRV -l SPVRemapper -l OGLCompiler -l HLSL -l vulkan -std=c++11`
+`g++ wingine_test.cpp -o wingine_test -I path/to/HConLib/include -L path/to/HConLib/lib -l Winval -l Wingine -l X11 -l glslang -l OSDependent -l pthread -l SPIRV -l SPVRemapper -l OGLCompiler -l HLSL -l vulkan -std=c++11`

 You can always see the CMakeLists.txt in the example folders to see what libraries are linked with